franciscorichter/franciscorichter.github.io/_pages/about.md

 On this site, you'll find not only information about my background and expertise but also resources focused on data-driven research and predictive modeling tools.
 These tools are essential for making sense of the vast amount of data available today and for generating meaningful predictions about how biological and computational systems evolve over time.

-Through a combination of biostatistics, complex systems theory, and computational biology, my work delves into how we can predict system behaviors and unlock new insights across scientific domains.
-My aim is to bridge the gap between raw data and actionable knowledge, turning data science into a valuable tool for diverse applications.

-Feel free to explore my publications, talks, and teaching, as well as a dynamically generated CV, to learn more about how data science and predictive modeling are shaping modern research.